therealtimex/aci/README.md

 ## Key Features

 - **600+ Pre-built Integrations**: Connect to popular services and apps in minutes.
-- **Flexible Access Methods**: Use our lightweight SDK for direct function calling or our unified MCP server.
+- **Flexible Access Methods**: Use our unified MCP server or our lightweight SDK for direct function calling.
 - **Multi-tenant Authentication**: Built-in OAuth flows and secrets management for both developers and end-users.
 - **Enhanced Agent Reliability**: Natural language permission boundaries and dynamic tool discovery.
 - **Framework & Model Agnostic**: Works with any LLM framework and agent architecture.